 - avoid mosquito bites, as you may be at risk of contracting illnesses such as Japanese encephalitis (JE) or malaria in some rural parts of Vietnam.

-- Speak with your healthcare professional about whether or not you might need medication or vaccination, 4-6 weeks prior to your departure.
+- Speak with your healthcare professional about whether or not you might need medication or vaccination, at least 4 weeks prior to your departure.
 You can further protect yourself with insect repellent, wearing clothes that cover your arms and legs, and staying in accommodation that has air conditioning, fly nets or screened windows provided.

 - Rabies is a deadly disease and considered a risk in Vietnam.
 It is spread by the bite, lick or scratch of an infected animal, such as a dog or a monkey.
 Avoid close contact with wild and domestic animals, this is especially important for children.
 Do not carry food around, or feed/play with monkeys or other animals.
 Vaccinations for rabies are available – your doctor can advise whether vaccinations are required for your trip.